ashley468/cst391/Activity-3/README.md

 - This is a screenshot of the devtools showing what it would look like in a different device, which is a phone in this case.

+## Research Questions
+1. Describe @Input decorator used in info.component.t
+2. Describe [value] used in info.component.html
+3. Describe [(ngModel)] also used in info.component.html

+## Rsearch Answers
+1. The @Input() decprator in angular is used to pass data from a parent component to a child component.
+In info.component.ts, the @input() is applied to the "name" property, allowing the shopcomponent to send the "answer" value to InfoComponent.
+It allows the InfoComponent to display the name its template.
+2. The [value] binding in Angular is used to bind the values of a property in the component class to an element's attribute in the template.
+In info.component.html, the value is used to bind each movie name in the "products" array to the "option" element in the <select> dropdown.
+3. [(ngmodel)] is Angular's two-way data binding syntax that synchronizes data between the component and template.
+It links an input field to a component property, ensuring that when the user updates the input, the component property is automatically updated.

 ## Part2